Note: An Updated version of this post can be found here

 - Satellite Messenger or PLB: I have a Delorme InReach for emergencies.
 I’ve never had to use it, but it’s nice to take extra precautions when you have a medical condition.
 In fact, these are useful to have on hand for anyone, as you never know what might happen on the trail.

-- Insert your pump into your thigh: You may wonder why thigh and not abdomen or hip (where I typically insert).
+- Insert your pump somewhere where the backpack won’t rub : I typically wear mine on my thigh when back packing.
+You may wonder why thigh and not abdomen or hip (where I typically insert).
 For that see above.
 I had two sites ripped out of either hip by my backpack, and I’ll assume you may face the same issue with sites inserted into the abdomen (due to the hip strap).
 It’s not something I considered before starting out on the trail, but my backpack is made to rest its weight on my hip bones.
-The sweat and weight just rubbed my site off, something I didn’t realize until I set my pack down and began to set up camp.
+The sweat and weight just rubbed my site out, something I didn’t realize until I set my pack down and began to set up camp.
 I was actually happy to be running on the high side after all the lows on the trail and simply didn’t notice that the site had ripped off.
-Anyways, I would say prior to the trip insert your site into your thigh and have a backup.
+Anyways, I would say prior to the trip consider your insertion site and ALWAYS have a backup.

-- Utilize temporary basal function: This saved me.
+- If on a pump, consider using the temporary basal function: This saved me.
 Even though I’m extremely active, I don’t typically walk over ten miles a day with a large heavy pack.
-I was able to make up for this by decreasing my basal rate by 60-70%.
-I still had a few lows when I was climbing for long periods of time, but I was able to minimize these.
+For me, this change in activity level greatly increases my risk of hypos.
+I’m typically able to make up for this by decreasing my basal rate by 60-70%.
+I still had a few lows when I was climbing for long periods of time, but I was able to minimize these by reducing my insulin on board (IOB).
+That being said, with reduced IOB you may find you have higher blood sugars at night, so take this into consideration.

 - Your CGM is your Best Friend: I recently invested in the Animas vibe, which has changed my approach to diabetes management.
 Although, I have problems with accuracy every once in a while, it is incredibly to finally have my CGM and my insulin pump integrated.
 I now have everything on one device that’s connected to me, and vibrates annoyingly sometimes singing some Mozart to especially annoy me.
 This saved me on my trip.
 As soon as those trend arrows started pointing down, I felt something vibrate at my hip and I was able to take a preemptive gel, keeping myself from having to stop, rest, and slow the group.
 Yay CGM, you are forgiven for that time you said I was 215 when my meter proved me to be 350.